 DIAGNOSTIC CLASSIFICATION OF PERSONALITY DISORDERS

 Personality theorists have long debated how best to understand and classify personality disorders, with debate centering on two models.
 The categorical model, used in the DSM-5, views personality disorders as entities that are distinct from one another—that is, classified in separate categories—and also distinct from normalcy.
-This model is contrasted with the dimensional model, which views personality disorders as entities that overlap each other and that are on a spectrum with normalcy so that the maladaptive traits of patients with personality ...
+This model is contrasted with the dimensional model, which views personality disorders as entities that overlap each other and that are on a spectrum with normalcy so that the maladaptive traits of patients ...